 Based on the principle of precaution principle that is applied in environmental legislation, when it adopted the NIR ordinance the Federal Council also specified significantly more stringent requirements on installations.
 The main aim here is to reduce long-term radiation at an early stage while science continues to carry out research into the effects of low-frequency radiation on our health.

-The federal government also promotes research and established an expert group on electromagnetic fields and non-ionising radiation (BERENIS) in 2014, which reviews scientific work in order to recognise potential health risks early on.
+The federal government also promotes research and established an expert group on non-ionising radiation in 2014.